dd32/td-gh-ex/readme.txt

 == Description ==

-Aamla is a minimal, lightweight and mobile first WordPress theme that is flexible and easy to use.
+Aamla is a feature rich, lightweight and mobile first WordPress theme that is flexible and easy to use.
 It is built with special focus on blog, business and e-commerce websites.
-Aamla is written with clean code, the most current HTML5 conventions.
-Aamla can serve as a solid base to build incredible websites.
+Aamla is written with clean code and the most current HTML5 conventions.
+Aamla can be used as a solid base to build beautiful and functional websites.

 == Installation ==